iosphere/ISHPermissionKit/README.md

 Missing Support iOS7:

 1. Activity permission only works on iOS8
-2. CoreLocation permission only works on iOS8
-3. Currently the project can only be compiled with iOS8 as Base-SDK
+2. Currently the project can only be compiled with iOS8 as Base-SDK

 # How to use